Feminism in India: Second Phase: 1915–1947

-Post–1947
+Third Phase: Post 1947

 Indira Gandhi (née Nehru) was the only child of the India's first Prime Minister, Jawaharlal Nehru.
 She is the first and only woman Prime Minister of India and the second-longest-serving Prime Minister.

 Post independence feminists began to redefine the extent to which women were allowed to engage in the workforce.
-Prior to independence, most feminists accepted the sexual divide within the labour force.
 However, feminists in the 1970s challenged the inequalities that had been established and fought to reverse them.
 These inequalities included unequal wages for women, relegation of women to 'unskilled' spheres of work, and restricting women as a reserve army for labour.
 In other words, the feminists' aim was to abolish the free service of women who were essentially being used as cheap capital.
 Feminist class-consciousness also came into focus in the 1970s, with feminists recognizing the inequalities not just between men and women but also within power structures such as caste, tribe, language, religion, region, class etc. This also posed as a challenge for feminists while shaping their overreaching campaigns as there had to be a focus within efforts to ensure that fulfilling the demands of one group would not create further inequalities for another.
 Now, in the early twenty-first century, the focus of the Indian feminist movement has gone beyond treating women as useful members of society and a right to parity, but also having the power to decide the course of their personal lives and the right of self-determination.